avantlab/avantgraph/README.md

 ### Run a query using the AvantGraph CLI

-We could also quey a graph using below command, consisting of tool binary (avantgraph), graph repository (output_graph),  query language (cypher in this case) and the file with the query (query.cypher).
+We could also query a graph using below command, consisting of tool binary (avantgraph), graph repository (output_graph), query language (cypher in this case) and the file with the query (query.cypher).

 ```bash
 avantgraph output_graph/ --query-type=cypher query.cypher